-- h.
-Eligible Costs.
-24 CFR 578.37 through 578.63 and section 423(a)(13) of the Act (42 USC 11383(a)(13) identify the eligible costs for which funding may be requested under the CoC Program.
-HUD will reject any requests for ineligible costs, except as otherwise provided in the NOFO. - i.
+- (9) Any new project that is requesting consideration under the DV Bonus [see sections I.B.3.I and I.B.2.b.(8) of the FY2023 NOFO] may only request 1 year of funding, but may request a longer initial grant term not to exceed 18 months regardless of project application type. - f.
+Match.
+24 CFR § 578.73 provides the information regarding match requirements.
+Project applicants that intend to use program income as a match must provide an estimate of how much program income will be used for the match. - g.
 Indirect Costs.
-Normal indirect cost rules under 2 CFR part 200 apply.
-Project applicants that intend to charge indirect costs to the award must clearly state in the project application(s) the rate and distribution base the recipient intends to use, and if applicable, the rate and distribution base to be used by any sub-recipient(s).
+Indirect cost rules under 2 CFR part 200 apply.
+Project applicants that intend to charge indirect costs to the award must clearly state in the project application(s) the rate and distribution base the recipient intends to use, and if applicable, the rate and distribution base to be used by any subrecipient(s).
 If the rate is a Federally negotiated indirect cost rate, the project application must include the corresponding negotiated indirect cost rate agreement signed by the cognizant agency.
 A government department or agency unit that receives no more than \$35 million in direct federal funding per year and has developed and maintains an indirect cost rate proposal and supporting documentation in accordance with 2 CFR part 200, appendix VII, may use the rate and distribution base specified in that indirect cost rate proposal, unless the cognizant agency requires the proposal to be submitted for negotiation.

-For each applicant or intended sub-recipient that meets the conditions for the de minimis rate under 2 CFR 200.414(f) and will use that rate to charge indirect costs, the project application must clearly state the intended use of the de minimis rate of 10 percent of Modified Total Direct Costs (MTDC).
-As described in 2 CFR 200.403, costs must be consistently charged as either indirect or direct costs but may not be double charged or inconsistently charged as both.
+For each applicant or intended subrecipient that meets the conditions for using the de minimis rate under 2 CFR § 200.414(f) and will use that rate to charge indirect costs, the project application must clearly state the intended use of the de minimis rate of 10 percent of Modified Total Direct Costs (MTDC).
+As described in 2 CFR § 200.403, costs must be consistently charged as either indirect or direct costs but must not be double charged or inconsistently charged as both.
 Once an organization elects to use the de minimis rate, the organization must apply this methodology consistently for all Federal awards until the organization chooses to negotiate for a rate, which the organization may apply to do at any time.
 Documentation of the decision to use the de minimis rate must be retained on file for audit.